raselahmed2023/VibeTalk/README.md

 ## 📄 License

-MIT License — free to use and modify.
+MIT License: free to use and modify.

 ---